mconf/mconf-aggr/README.md

 * To run the linther: `$ make lint APP=<anything>`
 * To clean the project: `$ make clean APP=<anything>`

+You can also overwrite some parameters used in Makefile.
+For instance, if you want to run a different revision of the zabbix app, you can run:

+`$ make docker-run APP=zabbix REVISION=<revision>`

 The `Makefile` also provides sensitive defaults:

 ```